michaelzoellner/homebridge-people-fusion/README.md

 ## Running on a raspberry pi as non 'pi' user
 On some versions of raspbian, users are not able to use the ping program by default.
 If none of your devices show online try running ```sudo chmod u+s /bin/ping```.
 Thanks to oberstmueller for the tip.

+## Running in a docker-environment
+On some docker-environments (alpine-based for example) it is possible that the ping does not.
+Please try to install _iptools_ in this case via ```apk add iputils --no-cache```

 # Thanks
 Thanks to everyone who's helped contribute code, feedback and support.
 In particular:
+* [PeteLawrence](https://github.com/PeteLawrence/homebridge-people) - for the plugin which this one is forked from
 * [wr](https://github.com/wr) - for adding in webhook support.
 * [benzman81](https://github.com/benzman81) - for porting the plugin over to be a Platform and improving how ping and webhooks work together, and numerous other fixes.